ewolff/microservice-atom/README.md

 odd if a change to a price would also change existing invoices.
 Also only the information needed for the shipment and the invoice are copied over to the other systems.

+The job to poll the Atom feed is run every 30 seconds.